Human Spaceflights

 Flight

-Following a one day solo flight Soyuz T-4 docked with Salyut 6 on March 13, 1981.
+Following a one-day solo flight Soyuz T-4 docked with Salyut 6 on March 13, 1981.
 The docking with Salyut 6 was delayed after the onboard Argon computer determined it would occur outside of radio range with the TsUP.
 The cosmonauts became the fifth and final resident crew of the Salyut 6 space station.

 In mid-May 1981, Vladimir Kovalyonok and Viktor Savinykh replaced the Soyuz T-4 probe with a Salyut drogue.
-This may have been an experiment to see if a Soyuz-T docked to a space station could act as a rescue vehicle in the event that an approaching Soyuz-T equipped with a probe experienced docking difficulties and could not return to Earth.
+This may have been an experiment to see if a Soyuz-T docked to a space station could act as a rescue vehicle in the event that an approaching Soyuz-T equipped with a probe experienced docking difficulty and could not return to Earth.

-Photos / Drawings
+Photos / Graphics

 ©

-Last update on March 30, 2013.
+Last update on April 04, 2021.